34.1 Out Hit the ball twice

 - disallow all runs to the batting side

-- return any not out batsman to his/her original end
+- return any not out batter to his/her original end

 - signal No ball to the scorers if applicable.